 Employment Outlook & Career Guidance for Substance Abuse Counselor

 A recent issue of U.S. News & World Report ran an article, “The 100 Best Jobs” wherein it ranked jobs according to salary and employment potential.
-Substance Abuse Counseling ranked as #38 in the nation and #22 in the category of “Best Health Jobs.”
+Substance abuse and behavioral disorder counseling ranked as #53 in the nation and #5 in the category of “Best Social Service Jobs.”

 One of the reasons for the predicted growth in the field is because the Affordable Care Act is now requiring insurers to cover mental health issues in proportion to the medical coverage they provide.
 This means that individuals needing help in the area of substance abuse are now covered under their health care policies.
 (Many of these qualifying individuals could not previously have sought out help due to the prohibitive cost of counseling and treatment.)